d-s-d/intercourse-rs/README.md

 The promises that blockchain- and web3-advocates make are generally overhyped.
 But my interest here primarily concerns the engineering aspects, not the business case.
-And, like it or not, many engineers with systems and security engineering expertise were attracted to that space by combinations of genuine interest in the technology, hype, money, etc. And all of them faced the same
+And, like it or not, many engineers with systems and security engineering expertise were attracted to that space by a combination of genuine interest in the technology, hype, money, etc. And all of them faced the same
 problem: build, deliver and deploy secure and efficient components of a distributed system that provides predictable, deterministic results.